 As graphic designers, we understand how much thought can go into selecting a company's color palette for their branding—color can increase brand recognition by up to 80%.
 Thousands of brands have chosen brown as their primary identifying color, but why?
 Let’s take a look at some more popular brown brands and offer some insight into why they chose this neutral color.

+Designing with the color brown is tricky.
 Simply put, brown is a natural color.
 And it’s because of this natural presence in nature, the color brown is quickly associated with all things organic.
 Brown is seen as being stable, reliable, and approachable—perhaps because of its earthy quality.

 At the same time, brown can easily be perceived as boring and dull.
 It can also be used as a subsitute for the color black, providing an extra bit of warmth.
 All in all, brown supplies the mind with a sense of wholesomeness, orderliness and connectivity to earth.